cea-hpc/modules/INSTALL.rst

  search results to the matching modulefiles and directories found at the depth level expressed by the search query if disabled. (default=yes)

+ This installation option defines the default value of the :mconfig:`avail_indepth` configuration option which could be changed after installation with the :subcmd:`config` sub-command.

  .. only:: html

     .. versionadded:: 4.3